Garethvdb08/CDV01_Career_Goals_Reflection__GARVAN25486_FTO2505_Group-A_Gareth_van_den_Berg_CDV01/README.md

 - Problem solving skills and logical thinking developed through coding exercises.
 - Ability to work independently and self learn new technologies.

-  **Skills to develop or improve:**
+_Skills to develop or improve:_

 - Strengthen understanding of CSS.
 - Soft skills like communication and teamwork.

 2. **Interests and Values**:

-   _Key interest related to my career:_
+_Key interests related to my career:_

 - Continuous growth through coding challenges and real world projects.
 - Learnig new web technologies and frameworks.

-     _Value important to me in a work enviroment:_
+_Values important to me in a work enviroment:_

 - A supportive and inclusive team culture.
 - Flexibility in work hours and remote working options.
 - Clear communication and constructive feedback.

 ### Part 2: Career Exploration Insights